ariatemplates/editors-tools/ultimate-poc/src/poc/document/README.md

 Sets up big partitions of a document.

-This is more likely to be used in order to handle multiple languages in a same docuement.
+This is more likely to be used in order to handle multiple languages in a same document.

 However, the backend implementation already handles this, so there would be only one partition per document, corresponding to the _master_ language of the file.

-__In this case, is it really useful to have a partitioner?__

-# TODO

-* Set up a valid document partitioner
+__For now the document always returns a unique partition for the whole document with the generic name: `MAIN`__.

 # FIXME